journeymonitor/control/README.md

 ## About this repository

-Application that powers the JourneyMonitor website at http://journeymonitor.com.
+Applications that powers the JourneyMonitor website at http://journeymonitor.com.

+It contains two technical stacks, one based on PHP (e.g. the Symfony2 app), one based on JVM technology.

 [![Build Status](https://travis-ci.org/journeymonitor/control.png?branch=master)](https://travis-ci.org/journeymonitor/control)